 Leopard Pictures - Pg 1

-Getting good leopard pictures is not easy as these magnificent but secretive cats spend much of the day inactive, hidden from view in leafy trees or dense bush.
+Returning from safari with a porfolio of outstanding leopard images is not easy as these magnificent but secretive cats spend much of the day inactive, hidden from view in leafy trees or dense bush.

 Although daytime sightings do occur in national parks where leopards have become accustomed to vehicles, such sightings are usually fleeting.

-In addition, your subject will often be well-camouflaged, making it even more difficult to capture memorable leopard photos.
-So count yourself lucky if you ever come across a leopard lying on a tree branch, in good light!
+In addition, your subject will often be well-camouflaged, making it even more difficult for the photographer.
+So count yourself lucky if you ever come across a leopard lying relaxed on a tree branch, in good light!